basho/basho_docs/source/languages/en/riakts/using/querying.md

   * The parser will treat '2015-12-08 14:00 EDT' as a character literal/string/varchar, not a timestamp.
 * Secondary indexing (aka 2i) will not work with Riak TS.
 * `riak search` will not work with Riak TS.
+* The `or` operator will work only for fields that are **not** in the primary key.
+To select multiple field values for primary key fields requires multiple queries.

 Basic queries return the full range of values between two given times for a series in a family.
 To demonstrate, we'll use the same example table: